 Vlookup & Index Match

 Vlookup & Index Match are two similar options in Google Sheets to find specific data across multiple sheets or a large collection of data.
 For example, if you’re a mortgage banker, you may have a list of different leads with different characteristics attached to each lead.
 If you think this month, people from a certain neighborhood in your city are more likely to respond, you can use a Vlookup or Index Match function to pull information for only these people.
 These formulas become really useful when you’re dealing with hundreds, or even thousands, of entries in your data table.
-The formula takes some getting used to.
-For a more detailed how-to, see here.

 This is another way that Google Sheets separates itself from Excel.
 Though Excel has this functionality, it’s difficult to use and you’re likely better off sticking with Google Sheets.
 Query is useful because it combines data filtering with some of the functions that you use often, like SUM and AVERAGE.
 You input the data range you’re analyzing, along with a query string that specifies what you’re looking for.
 The functionality of Query is hard to understand from a short paragraph, but Query can replace most aspects of a pivot table (something we’ll talk about later).
 Some people think this is the most useful formula on the internet, so it’s a really useful trick to know.